pablo-chacon/dede-protocol/README.md

 # **Official Canonical Deployment (Recommended for All Integrators)**

 DeDe Protocol official, on-chain canonical deployment.
-This deployment includes the immutable 0.5% transaction fee, which supports ongoing audits, tooling, SDKs, and ecosystem maintenance.
+This deployment includes the immutable 0.5% Protocol Fee, which supports ongoing audits, tooling, SDKs, and ecosystem maintenance.

 Integrators are encouraged to use this **official DeDe Protocol deployment** because: